qdrant/docs/qdrant/v0.11.0.x/distributed_deployment.md

 }
 ```

-Keep in mind that a collection must contain at least one shard.
+Keep in mind that a collection must contain at least one active replica of a shard.

 ### Consistency guarantees